-Thankfully, I found a fantastic new web host called WPX Hosting that transferred my websites and removed all the malware for free.
+Thankfully, I found a fantastic new web host called WPX Hosting (affiliate link) that transferred my websites and removed all the malware for free.
 Now, they make sure my websites load lightning fast.

 Whatever web host you choose, make sure that your website will be secure and that your web host will be able to handle spikes to your traffic.
 Sometimes this can happen unexpectedly when you have a blog post go viral.
 It’s always better to be prepared than have your website crash.